Skip to content

 --parallel will use all cores on your CPU.
 Keep this in mind if you are running other programs/calculations on your computer already.

-(viii) sharing the database
+(viii) Sharing the database